Fields, Strings and Geometry Group

 - Twistor Geometry

 The group is currently accepting PhD applications.
-Please refer to the department's PGR webpage for details as how to apply.
+Please refer to our fees and funding site for further details.